JuliaEarth/GeoStats.jl/docs/src/theoretical_variograms.md

 The same holds for the covariance, which is directly related via ``\gamma(h) = cov(0) - cov(h)``.

 Anisotropic models are easily obtained by defining an ellipsoid distance in place of the Euclidean distance.
-For a list of available distances, please see [Distances](distances.md).
+For a list of available distances, please see [Distance functions](distances.md).

 Custom distance functions are particularly useful if 3D locations are projected on a 2D map by means of a non-trivial transformation.
 In this case, a geodesic distance can be defined to properly account